ejaxon/ejaxon.github.io/reading.md

 15. A Heartbreaking Work Of Staggering Genius.
 Dave Eggers. #my2018reading #books
 16. Life After Life.
 Kate Atkinson. #my2018reading #books
 17. Across That Bridge: A Vision for Change and the Future of America.
 John Lewis (@repjohnlewis). #my2018reading #books
+18. The Efficiency Paradox: What Big Data Can't Do.
+Edward Tenner (@edward_tenner).  #my2018reading #books